dickm19/ruby-project-guidelines/README.md

         - returns the school that that house belongs to -->
     - House#Points (later)
         - returns the total points for that house instance
-    - House#sort_student(student)
-        - takes in a student instance and adds that student to a ramdom house
-        - student.house = self.all.sample

     SCHOOL METHODS
     <!-- - School#Houses